-ABCSG (Austrian Breast & Colorectal Cancer Study Group (ABCSG) is Austria’s biggest and best-established academic research organization that conducts internationally respected clinical trials to investigate breast and colon cancer.
+The Austrian Breast & Colorectal Cancer Study Group (ABCSG) is Austria’s biggest and best-established academic research organization that conducts internationally respected clinical trials to investigate breast and colon cancer.
 Our primary objectives are to standardise diagnosis, therapy and post-treatment of breast and colon cancer throughout Austria, and to provide patients with the latest and best possible treatments.
-25,000 patients have participated in ABCSG trials since 1984.
+More than 25,000 patients have participated in ABCSG trials since 1984.

 One in every eight women in Western Europe develops breast cancer.
 Diagnoses of colon cancer are also on the increase – 5,000 Austrians develop this form of cancer each year.
 In many European countries, it is exceptionally difficult to motivate patients to take part in trials.
 In Austria, however, ABCSG has been able to create an environment where people are receptive to clinical trials.
 Now, one in every three pre-menopausal breast cancer patient in Austria takes part in ABCSG trials.
 In post-menopausal breast cancer patients, this figure rises to one in every two patients.

 Cooperation is vital

 Collaboration across multiple disciplines is integral to modern cancer treatment.
-At ABCSG, doctors work together across a wide range of disciplines.
+At ABCSG, physicians work together across a wide range of disciplines.
 These include: Surgery, radiotherapy, medical oncology, radiology, gynaecology, histopathology, psychology and rehabilitation therapy.
 This hand-in-glove cooperation ensures that diagnostic and therapeutic issues are addressed and resolved through clinical trials of the very highest quality.